 The Better Connections Process has been informed by community outreach.
-This includes the creation of a website (easthardwick.com) and an accompanying flyer to inform residents of this work.
+The process included the creation of a website (https://easthardwick.com) and an accompanying flyer to inform residents of this work.
 In addition, a community-wide survey was distributed that received 61 responses.
-Finally, two community meetings have been part of this process.
+Finally, two community meetings were held as part of this process.
 A Village Supper held on July 29, 2024 at the Grange Hall and a community gathering held on March 12, 2025 to present this draft report for community response.
-With the exception of the March gathering, the results of each of the three community outreach initiatives is summarized below.
+The results of these community outreach initiatives is summarized below.
 A full report on community outreach is included in the appendices to this report.